TU does not discriminate against students, faculty or staff based on sex in any of

 If the university determines that it can respect the complainant’s request not to

-disclose his/her identity to the alleged perpetrator, it should take all reasonable
+disclose their identity to the alleged perpetrator, it should take all reasonable

 steps to respond to the complaint consistent with the request.
 Although a complainant’s

-request to have his/her name withheld may limit the university’s ability to respond
+request to have their name withheld may limit the university’s ability to respond

 fully to an individual allegation of sexual misconduct, there are other steps the